Chlorify/InfoWare/README.md

 It is showing a lot of information about your computer.

+It is using a nuget packet called Hardware.Info that you can see here : https://github.com/Jinjinov/Hardware.Info

 Soon ı will add a tab to show temperature readings.